developerzinan/cs-google-map/README.md

 ## Output
 Two values lat and lon will be stored as an array under your defined ID.
-Example to get output from this field:
+Example to get output from these fields:
 ```php
 $meta_data = get_post_meta( get_the_id(), '_custom_page_options', true );